abo-abo/function-args/README.md

 If you're getting a completion only sometimes under the same conditions, try `M-x semantic-force-refresh`.

+### `moo-complete` offers extra (false) candidates

+This comes into play when looking for a first level completion, i.e. not prefixed with `::`, `.` or `->`.
+Extra candidates are merged with correct candidates to give more completion candidates.
+This is to alleviate the problem of *no* completion candidates when parser becomes confused, i.e. it's better to have a few false candidates in one case, than none in another case.

+This isn't a severe bug, it rarely comes up depending on the naming style and the compiler finds it really quick.

+In any case, there's always `semantic-ia-complete-symbol` if you want a different behavior.

 [cedet]: http://cedet.sourceforge.net/intellisense.shtml
 [cedet-bzr]: http://cedet.sourceforge.net/bzr-repo.shtml
 [emacs]: http://www.gnu.org/software/emacs/